 The management of children and young people with sexually harmful behaviour is complex and the school will work with other agencies to risk assess and maintain the safety of the whole school community.
+It is important not to catastrophise nor minimise any situation and to act proportionately.
 Young people who display such behaviour may be victims of abuse themselves and the child protection procedures will be followed for both victim and perpetrator.
 Staff who become concerned about a pupil's sexual behaviour should speak to a DSL as soon as possible.
-We will consider the Brook Traffic Light tool when making judgements.
+We will consider the Brook Traffic Light tool when making judgements and will ensure this is recorded and, if appropriate, shared and discussed with parents.